 1. Get A True Wilderness Experience

 Chairlifts and gondolas are great for getting people into the mountains, but it’s in the backcountry – beyond the boundaries of resorts – where you really start to appreciate the grandness of places such as the Canadian Rockies.
-Getting to the top of the slope with ski touring or splitboarding equipment takes more effort, but the reward of arcing turns down an untracked run is intangible.
+Getting to the top of the mountain either hiking or touring does takes more effort, but the reward of untouched powder turns on the descent cannot be matched anywhere else.
 Around you are dozens of peaks and glaciers rarely seen by other human beings.
 That’s something worth taking photos of to remember.

 2. Helicopter Access = Private Access

-The only heli, or engine of any kind, that you’ll hear or see is on transfer days when food, supplies and you are flown in and out of the lodge.
-For the rest of the week, every turn on snow is earned.
-Every moment private and every run yours to savour.
-Most of this area has never been skied so if you’re looking for a first descent, we’ve got some spots to show you.
-There is an awakening and energising feeling that comes with taking a deep breath, looking over your shoulder, and knowing you’re free to roam in any direction you choose.
-Although don’t wander too far, you certainly want to make it back in time for the delicious salmon BBQ!
+The only helicopter (or any large engine of any kind for that matter) that you will hear or see, is on transfer days when food, supplies and guests are flown in and out of the lodge.
+For the rest of the week, every turn on snow is human powered, every moment private, and every run yours to savour.
+Being so remote, large portions of the area has never been skied before, so if you’re looking for a first descent, we’ve got some spots to show you.
+There is a unique awakening and energizing feeling that comes with taking a deep breath, looking over your shoulder, and taking in the untouched and pristine landscapes all around you.

 3. Relative Luxury at an Ultra Remote Lodge

-While you may be resting your head a few dozen kilometres from the nearest point of civilization, a helicopter access ski vacation lets you enjoy the wilderness without having to rough it.
-A wooden stove burns to keep the entire lodge warm all night and your hosts can be on hand to prepare all meals, giving you time to relax and unwind after a big day of ski touring.
-When lodge operators can fly everything in from fresh fruit and vegetables to bottles of wine and comfortable bedding, it’s hard to complain about being stuck in the middle of nowhere.
-The Mallard Mountain Lodge even has a shower, WiFi and charging stations for those who need to stay connected.
+While you may be resting your head a hundred kilometres or so from the nearest point of civilization, a helicopter access ski vacation lets you enjoy the wilderness without having to rough it.
+A wooden stove burns to keep the entire lodge warm all night and your hosts are always on hand to prepare all meals and make you comfortable, giving you time to relax and unwind after a big day of ski touring.
+Comfortable bedding, heated washroom, backcountry shower, and wifi all go towards making your stay as enjoyable and relaxing as possible.

 4. Full-Service Options for Catering and Guiding